roktcode/blog/content/about.md

 noComments: true
 ---

-# Hello, I'm Muhammad!
+# Ayeee!
-I am a software developer located in Egypt.
-Topics like religion and history seem to interest me.
-I enjoy analyzing or trying to analyze human behavior, I could say it's my hobby.
-I share here my thoughts onreligion, life, and the world.
+I'm a muslim, a software developer, and I like talking about religion and poilitics.
+I'm also interested in analyzing human behavior or trying to, I could say it's my hobby.
+I also like to walk....

-## Let me hear from you, I'm available at:
+## Let me hear from you, these are my links:

 - [Instagram](https://instagram.com/myrokt)
 - [GitHub](https://instagram.com/myrokt)